DMLN-Monadology/UIFWPR08082018/README.md

 * **How do I format my JavaScript code to meet the coding guideline?**
   * execute ```gulp jsformat``` in the git project folder

-* **I am running “Deploy” operation and my client fails with a message such as “eProvider” not found *This issue is typical to a client script that was “minified” and “uglified”.
+* **I am running the "deploy" operation and my client fails with a message such as "eProvider" not found**
+  * This issue is typical to a client script that was “minified” and “uglified”.
 During the deploy process when we minify and uglify the scripts, all the function’s arguments names are changed to a single letter.
    If you had an injection of “$scope” for example, after minification, it will change to a single letter like “e”.